lavishay-technion/ansible_shallow/03_playbooks/README.md

 ---

-# Before web begin
+# Before we begin

-Few things that we need to consider:
+Few things that we need to have general understanding:

-- Ansible was developed with python programming language
 - Python is interpreted dynamic programming language
-- Any programming language utilizes data-types, variables, conditions, loops, data-structures, classes and objects
+- Any programming language utilizes data-types, variables, conditions, loops, data-structures, classes, objects and Python is not an exception
-    - So does Python
+    - Unique feature of python is indentention
-    - Due to YAML being developed  with python it inherits those treat
+    - Due to YAML being developed  with Python, it inherits those treats
+    - Python can read/write/pass data, mainly values from YAML to YAML
+- Ansible was developed with Python programming language
+    - It also inherits Python features
-    - Ansible can read YAML and with its own keyword implement its own variables, conditions and loops
+    - YET, to simplify it adds its own keyword implementation variables, conditions, loops, block, roles and modules
+        - Yes - you can develop modules in Python
 For us to continue, we only need to remember that data-type mostly used with any programming language is string and integer.

 ---

 # YAML: Yet Another Markup Language

 Applications and software in general, moves information by sharing its own data with each other apps, in a type of a format that is predefined and aknowledge by all applications.
-For example in web applications most used format is `json`.
+For example in web applications most beloved and used format is `json`.
+Although `json` syntax in many cases can be confusing, and hard to read.

-When it comes to Ansible, the format that was developed for it, in Python programming language, is called `yaml`:
+#### YAML to the rescue

 - YAML is as human readable, data-serialisation language.
 - Easy to use, easy to read and easy to collaborate with as well.